luoyongheng/learngit/readme.txt

 Git ls a distributed version control system.
 Git ls free software distributed under the GPL. git has a mutable index called stage.
-Git tracks changes of files
+Git tracks changes of files.
+creating a new branch is quick.